Zbysekz/Craft/README.md

 - Backquote (`) to write text on any block (signs).
 - Arrow keys emulate mouse movement.
 - Enter emulates mouse click.
+- Escape to let the mouse cursor move outside the window (so you can close it).
+- Click in the Crafted window to resume mouse input.
+- See the file src/config.h for a full list of controls.

 ### Chat Commands